airalab/robonomics-grant-program/proposals/proposal-template.md

 ## 8. Additional Information :information_source:

 > Please indicate here the source (our site, ads, social network, colleagues advice, etc.) from which you found out about the Robonomics Grant Program.

+> If you chose a cryptocurrency for funding other than XRT, please describe the reasons for your choice here.

 > Also, feel free to share any other relevant information on the project.